How Pottery Helped Me Reduce Screen Time and Reconnect with Real Life

-What’s something you’ve always wanted to try but never did—just because the stars (or your schedule) never aligned?
+What’s something you’ve always wanted to try, but never did—just because the stars (or your schedule) never aligned?

 Let’s talk about how I finally got my hands dirty.
 Literally.

-Pottery tools can be wildly expensive—not to mention slightly terrifying (hello, thousand-degree kiln of doom).
-So unless you’ve got a backyard studio and a fireproof insurance policy, I highly recommend starting with a class.
-A few years ago, I was just trying to find something to fill my Monday nights that wasn’t doom-scrolling or binging the latest Netflix series.
-That’s when I stumbled across my county’s adult learning catalog, and it was like opening a treasure chest of “wait, I can actually do that?” classes.
+A few years ago, I was simply looking for something to fill my Monday nights that wasn’t doomscrolling or binge-watching another forgettable Netflix series.
+That’s when I stumbled across my county’s adult learning catalog.
+It felt like opening a treasure chest full of “wait, I can actually do that?” classes.

 I signed up for pottery—and the rest is muddy, wobbly, beautiful history.

-My first pots?
-Wobbly disasters.
-But the joy?
-Unmatched.
-I found out our community center offers open wheel time twice a week—$20 for three hours, including glazes and firing?
+I later found out that our community center offers open wheel time twice a week—$20 for three hours, including glazes and firing?
 Sign.
 Me.
 Up.
-I bought a 25lb bag of clay and got to work.
+I bought a 25-pound bag of clay and got to work.

 Watch the pros.
 YouTube is a rabbit hole of knowledge.
 Dive in.